Gov. Kemp orders Georgians vulnerable to COVID-19 to stay home, closes bars and nightclubs

-The order, which takes effect at noon Tuesday and runs until noon April 6, also will close all bars and nightclubs in Georgia and prohibit gatherings of 10 or more unless the participants remain at least six feet apart.
+The order, which took effect at noon Tuesday, March 24, and runs until noon April 6, also will close all bars and nightclubs in Georgia and prohibit gatherings of 10 or more unless the participants remain at least six feet apart.

 The state Department of Public Health will be authorized to close any businesses that aren’t complying with the order.